nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_CUSTOM_ACTION.md

 ![animation showing joining an event](./images/levelup-join.gif)

+## Learning Objectives

+* You should be able to remember that a custom action is a method on a ViewSet.
+* You should be able to understand that a custom action allows the client to put a verb at the end of the URL to initiate a custom action.
+* You should be able to remember that a custom action can specify which HTTP methods are supported by it.
+* You should be able to understand that an API often does not want to provide the ability to directly manipulate some resources _(e.g. the Django User)_.
+* You should be able to explain that custom routes allow a client to manipulate resources without needing a separate ViewSet for that resource _(e.g. the `login` and `register` actions)_.

 ## Custom Action

 With Django REST Framework, you can create a custom action that your API must support by using the `@action` decorator above a ViewSet.
 For this action, you want a client to create a request that allows a gamer to sign up for an event.